The Economy’s Impact on HR in 2026 (And How to Respond)

 Here’s an uncomfortable truth: the workforce is aging faster than it’s being replaced.

 Baby Boomers are retiring at an accelerating rate, outpacing the entry of younger qualified workers.
 By 2030, one in five Americans will be over 65.
-Birth rates are declining in most developed economies.
-Immigration patterns are shifting.
+Birth rates are declining across most developed economies, and immigration patterns are shifting.
+The result?
+Management and professional positions are opening gaps that existing talent pools simply can’t fill.

 What This Means for HR